ivanp1994/telompy/README.md

 On chromosome number 2 for contig number 22, we have 0 unpaired references on both the contig and the chromosome, but our distance between the end of the chromosome and the aligned label (`EndDistance`) is roughly 300kbp.

-Additionally, the log includes detailes about filtering in the form of number of molecules excluded for that particular filter:
+Additionally, the log includes details about filtering in the form of number of molecules excluded for that particular filter:

 ```
 [INFO] Excluded EndDistance > 500000 from input_df - went from 3266 to 57 molecules (98.25 percent reduction)